Lothiraldan/saltpad/README.rst

 If your checklist is done, you can now configure SaltPad.

-Get into the saltpad directory, copy the file named "settings.json.sample" as "settings.json".
+Get into the saltpad directory, copy the file named "settings.json.sample" as "settings.json" in the "config" directory.
 You will need to edit it.
 Set your API_URL if your salt-master is not local and if your salt-api is served over SSL, set the SECURE_HTTP key to `true`.
 You can also configure job templates in this file, see the corresponding part for more details.
 You will need to strip all comments starting with '#' from the file.

 Here is an example of a settings.json file: